aydogduwu/CENG483-Computer-Vision/README.md

 # CENG483-Computer-Vision
-Homeworks of the CENG483: Introduction to Computer Vision
+Homeworks of the CENG483: Introduction to Computer Vision course